Karelian stew Recipe – European Special

 Recipe Notes:

-Feel free to add other root vegetables, such as turnips or parsnips, for added flavor.
+Vegetable Variations: Feel free to add other root vegetables such as rutabaga or parsnips for added depth.